View Other Content

 2009 – Future reds loanee left-back Aly Cissokho joined Olympique Lyonnais from Porto for €15m, after 23 games for the Portuguese side.

-2012 – Ex-reserves forward Krisztián Németh signed for Roda JC Kerkrade, scoring twice in 21 Eredivisie games in his first campaign with them.
+2012 – Ex-reserves forward Krisztián Németh signed for Roda JC Kerkrade, scoring ten in 45 Eredivisie games before leaving in July 2014.

 1925 - Reds forward James Walsh played for an England side as they beat Australia 5-0 in an FA Tour game in Sydney.